-Based on this analysis, we conclude that to truly address the memory bottleneck, we must reduce both the number of primitives and the number of parameters per primitive.
-To this end, we first analyze the limitations of using Spherical Harmonics (SH) for color representation.
+To address the memory bottleneck, we must reduce both primitive counts and per-primitive parameters.
+We first analyze the limitations of using Spherical Harmonics (SH) for color representation.
 While effective for low-frequency lighting, SH functions are inherently global and require many high-order coefficients to represent localized, high-frequency details like sharp highlights.
 This results in low parameter utilization and makes them difficult to compress due to the varying parameter counts across different degrees.
-Building upon this, we introduce the use of Spherical Gaussians (SG) as a more memory-efficient alternative.
-Spherical Gaussians excel at modeling view-dependent signals with very few parameters, and their complexity can be flexibly controlled by the number of lobes.
-This inherent locality and sparsity make them a much more convenient and effective choice for compression.
+While SG-Splatting \citep{wang2024sgsplattingaccelerating3dgaussian} pioneered using Spherical Gaussians (SG) to mitigate these issues, they relied on a hybrid model combining SG with SH.
+Advancing in this direction, we introducefully standalone, arbitrarily-oriented, and prunable SG as a more memory-efficient alternative.
+Such representation excel at modeling view-dependent signals with very few parameters, and their complexity can be flexibly controlled by the number of lobes.
+This inherent locality and sparsity make it a convenient and effective choice for compression.

 Based on the SG-based representation, we further introduce a novel unified soft pruning framework.
 We leverage the favorable properties of Spherical Gaussians to dynamically prune redundant lobes for each primitive, thereby compressing the per-primitive parameter count.
 To achieve a globally optimal memory footprint, our framework models the two traditionally separate pruning problems—primitive-count pruning and per-primitive lobe pruning—as a single constrained optimization problem, with the total parameter budget serving as a unified constraint.